The Primary School Team

 learning for teachers in the implementation of the mandatory digital technologies content.

-Meridith is looking forward to exploring opportunities to use digital technologies to learn
+Meridith enjoys exploring opportunities to use digital technologies to learn

 about nature and protect the environment.
 In addition, she is interested in gifted and